192avera/Sweep_GUIs/README.md

 # Sweep_GUIs
-A repository of PyQt GUIs I made time ago when I was working on a Material Physics Laboratory, more specifically in the area of Spintronics.
+A repository of PyQt GUIs I made time ago when I was working in a Material Physics Laboratory, more specifically in the area of Spintronics.

 ## Overview